TelluIoT/ThingML/README.md

 - **Model-Based Software Engineering to Tame the IoT Jungle**
 Brice Morin, Nicolas Harrand and Franck Fleurey
-To appear in *IEEE Software, Special Issue on Internet of Things*, 2017.
+In *IEEE Software, Special Issue on Internet of Things*, 2017.
 - **ThingML, A Language and Code Generation Framework for Heterogeneous Targets**
 N. Harrand, F. Fleurey, B. Morin and K.E.
 Husa
 In *MODELS’16: ACM/IEEE 19th International Conference on Model Driven Engineering Languages and Systems.
 Practice and Innovation track*.
 St Malo, France, October 2-7, 2016